List of Parks and Recreation characters: Kim Terlando

 Kim (Jamie Denbo) is an obnoxious, untalented tabloid reporter working at the local rag "Pawnee Sun" who made her only appearance in Season 5's "Correspondents Lunch."
 Leslie was eager to perform a great skit at the event, but Kim (whose paper has been suspiciously capable of finding and printing embarrassing information about Leslie) ends up delivering all of Leslie's jokes.
 Unfortunately for Kim, Leslie and Donna find proof that Kim has illegally hacked into Leslie's e-mails, when Leslie sends a bait message about "midichlorians" in the soil near the Pawnee Commons project.
 Kim asks a question about the "news" only to have Leslie bluntly tell her that the substance in question is from Star Wars: Episode I – The Phantom Menace and she's just revealed that she's broken the law.
 Kim tries to act dismissive, but gets scared out of the room by Donna.

 Citizens of Pawnee

 Barney Varmn

 Barney Varmn (John Balma) is an accountant who first appeared in the season 2 episode "Leslie's House" where he gives a presentation to Leslie to try and save an accounting class he teaches at the William Percy Recreation Center.
 He works at Tilton & Radomski Accounting in Pawnee.
-He idolizes Ben Wyatt, laughing raucously when Ben makes accounting puns and often calling in an unseen character named Ted to hear the pun after he laughs at it.
+He idolizes Ben Wyatt, laughing raucously when Ben makes accounting puns and often calling in an unseen character named Tad to hear the pun after he laughs at it.
 In later seasons, he offers Ben a job at his accounting firm on multiple occasions.
 Ben develops a pattern of accepting the job and then almost immediately quitting due to outside circumstances.
 He is also a fan of the Cones of Dunshire, a board game that Ben invented in season 6, and gets it copyrighted for him.